 During his time at Austin Animal Services, he's seen the shifting focus from an enforcement-driven model to a community-support model.
 The animal protection officers now focus on working with families and their pets and on retention.
 Through this model, overall intake has reduced due to programs such as neighborhood ID, free microchipping, fireworks awareness, and a focus on Return to Owners in the field.
 One particular achievement is that AAS now microchips in the field.
 Mark truly believes that the future of saving the lives of pets is to stop the cycle of pet replacement – and Animal Protection can be the most productive tool in that effort.

-Learn how modern shelters develop targeted neighborhood programs that serve the larger community's desire to be no kill AND serves the public safety needs of specific areas.
+Learn how modern shelters develop targeted neighborhood programs that serve the larger community's desire to be No Kill while allowing them to serve the public safety needs of specific areas.

 Work with experts in the field to do a deep dive into the nuts and bolts of addressing your community's public safety concerns as well as addressing the needs of the animals.